2022 Annual Meeting

-This year, in light of COVID-19, we will not host a traditional, in person, annual meeting.
-Instead, we will publish this update to the website and encourage community members to ask the board questions using the ‘contact us’ function on the website.
+Again this year, in light of COVID-19, we will not host a traditional, in person, annual meeting.
+Instead, we will publish updates to the website and encourage community members to ask the board questions using the ‘contact us’ function on the website.
 We will update this post with community questions and answers.
 We wish everyone the best during this challenging time.

 Pond Update – Board Member Joel Chastek

 For new members please review the 2020 & 2021 Annual Meeting Report for a background history of our pond program and challenges.
 In 2021 we secured Smith Creek Farms for our pond management company.
 Proper permits were issued and treatment began last May.

 Due to the shallow nature of this pond, weed control is a challenge.
 This pond has been a problem since the beginning in talking to longtime residents.
 Pond responded well to first treatment of 2022.

 The pond is in great shape.
 It is nice to see people enjoy fishing again.